 From there, the “base” evergreen Facebook campaign is complete.
 If you don’t sign up for the training or PHC – Elite after those first 40 days, you’ll stop seeing the ads in this campaign.

 With one exception…

 If you indicated in the business survey that you are a business owner or entrepreneur, you will now fall into the entrepreneur track of my evergreen Facebook campaign.
 That includes ads for blog posts focused on entrepreneurship…

 This thing can keep going and going, depending on what you want to do!

-Know that you have lots of options for optimization.
+Know that you have lots of options for The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More.
 There isn’t a clear right way to do this.
 Ultimately, two main questions should determine how you want to handle it…